 The Board has three standing committees: an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee, each of which has the composition and responsibilities described below.
-All directors on the Board also participate on the Strategic Committee, which was established by the Board to consider and make recommendations to the Board regarding issues impacting our strategic direction of, with participation from management, from time to time.
+All directors on the Board also participate on the Strategic Committee, which was established by the Board to consider and make recommendations regarding issues impacting our strategic direction, with participation from management, from time to time.